hardisj/erinsaudiocorner/content/english/loudspeakers/Tekton_Troubadour.md

 ## Foreword / YouTube Video Review
 I was loaned these from a viewer.
 I was not paid nor did I receive any other form of compensation for this review.
+Make sure you watch the video on this review.

 All my reviews are done on my own time with great care to give you all the best set of data and information I can provide in order to help you make a well-informed purchase decision.
 I offer this for free to all who are interested.
 In return, if you want to support this site please see the bottom of this review for ways you can help.
 It is greatly appreciated.

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.
 The video below has more discussion with respect to the technical merits and subjective notes I had during my listening sessions.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/P4tUBjrj4lo?si=zH4vC9olTHFULLxu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ItAwcW-3Kv4?si=bjpnY5FKc2nkhOiy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <br>
 <br>